Ghaus Bakhsh Bizenjo: National Awami Party government

 In the 1970 General Election in Pakistan, the NAP came out as a majority party in North-West Frontier Province and Balochistan.
-Ghaus Bakhsh Bizenjo was elected from the Lyari Town area of Karachi with the help of the another notable politician of Pakistan - Mahmoud Haroon.
+Ghaus Bakhsh Bizenjo was elected from the Lyari Town area of Karachi with the help of another notable politician of Pakistan – Mahmoud Haroon.
 In 1972, NAP formed its governments in both the provinces.
 In Balochistan Mir Ghaus Bakhsh Bizenjo became the Governor of Balochistan and Sardar Ataullah Khan Mengal became the first Chief Minister of Balochistan.
 Mir Gul Khan Nasir was a Senior Minister in this Government and held the portfolios of Education and Health.
 Nawab Khair Bakhsh Marri, Sardar Ahmed Nawaz Bugti and Sardar Abdul Rehman Baloch of KECH were other Members of the Provincial Assembly from NAP.
 Dr. Abdul Hai Baloch was a member of the National Assembly of Pakistan.

 Constitutional Committee

 Pakistan ran under the remnant of Martial Law LFO (Legal Framework Order) without any proper constitution.
 It was obligatory on the Legislature to frame a new constitution for a country, so it appointed a 25-member Constitutional committee composed of all the political parties represented in the parliament according to their strength on 17 April 1972, to prepare a draft of the permanent Constitution of Pakistan.

 Khan Amirzadah Khan and Mir Ghous Bux Bizenjo were representing National Awami Party.
 This Constitutional Committee headed Abdul Hafiz Pirzada of Pakistan Peoples Party work day and night for many months and framed a draft constitution which was presented in the parliament and adopted as the well-known 1973 constitution.

 Khan Amirzadah Khan deliberated and delivered his famous speech of 5 hours and 35 minutes on this constitution, this speech is still holding the record of the longest extempore speech of the National Assembly of Pakistan.

 According to this constitution, no person could hold membership of more than 1 Assembly at a time.
 Hence, Khan Abdul Wali Khan resigned from the membership of NWFP assembly and retained the seat of National Assembly of Pakistan.
 On the advice of the party leadership, Khan Amirzadah Khan resigned from the National Assembly and retained the membership of NWFP assembly seat.
 Where Khan Amirzadah Khan was elected as leader of the opposition, which he retained till the end of the tenure of the assembly.